Suddenly Changed: Loving my Same-Sex Attracted Child

 The next day I called a Christian counselor.
 I thank God I did.
 The counselor warned me that Satan would make me fearful for my daughter and the future of my family.
 And he did try.
 But I was bolstered that day with Scripture and reminders of God’s love for my family and me.

-One thing my daughter knew, I spoke honestly with her all her life.
+One thing my daughter knew was that I spoke honestly with her all her life.
 I was encouraged by friends to continue being who God made me, her mom, and I chose to do just that.
 When we had hard conversations, I used words with her like, “I’ve never had a same-sex attracted daughter, and I don’t know how this is supposed to go.”
 Today, I may think a situation should be one way and tomorrow God shows me something different.
-I always listen to her side, and in love tell her, that while man changes his mind as he pleases, God never changes, and I won’t reject His word.
+I always listen to her side and, in love, tell her that while man changes his mind as he pleases, God never changes.
+I won’t reject his Word.

 The counselor warned me that Satan would make me fearful for my daughter and the future of my family.
 And he did try.
 But I was bolstered that day with Scripture and reminders of God’s love for my family and me.